Abhinav5050649/the-chat-room/README.md

 - Click on "Add Project" and follow the prompts to create a new project.
 - Once the project is created, go to the "Authentication" section and enable the sign-in methods you want to use.
 - Go to the "Firestore Database" section and create a database.
+- While creating the database, ensure that you allow CRUD Operations' access to the database.
+Refer to the link in the references to get more clarity about this.

 ### 4) Configure Firebase